 Does the right to be accompanied still apply for remote hearings?

-Yes, it does.
+Yes the right to be accompanied still applies if the hearing is being held remotely.
 The representative must be able to attend the remote hearing, and the technology used must enable the representative to put and sum up the employee’s case, confer privately with the employee and respond to views expressed in the hearing on behalf of the employee.

 How much notice do I have to give for a remote grievance hearing?

-Last updated: 7 June 2020
+Last updated: 7 June 2023